-For written communication, four CPSC students were assessed for skill level in written communication using the final report for internship (CSES 462V).
+For written communication, four CPSC students were assessed for skill level in written communication using a 1-page report on the problem solving exercise in the lab associated with CSES 42204.
 The acceptable target is for 50 % of the students to be rated as proficient.
 Average scores of below proficiency and between basic and proficient skill levels at values of 2.1 to 2.4 were assigned to CPSC students across the different criteria within written communication.
 Results indicate that there is room for improvement in students' writing skill development.
 Writing skills indicate that the CPSC student population would benefit from more writing throughout the curriculum.
 Writing is an important area to target curriculum revisions for development of writing skills.

-• Crop Science faculty should reevaluate how to incorporate more opportunities for writing into the curriculum for students to develop writing skills to better meet the student learner outcomes for written communication.
+Crop Science faculty should reevaluate how to incorporate more opportunities for writing into the curriculum for students to develop writing skills to better meet the student learner outcomes for written communication.